mrevanngo/LOL-statistical-analysis/README.md

 ### Conclusion

-Based on the p-value from the permutation test:
+Based on the p-value of 0.6510 (greater than our significance level of 0.05), we **fail to reject the null hypothesis**.
+There is no statistically significant difference in precision between Eastern and Western leagues, suggesting the model is **fair across regions**.

-- We fail to reject the null hypothesis and conclude there is no significant difference in precision, suggesting the model is fair across regions.
+This means that when the model predicts a comeback, it is equally reliable regardless of whether the game is from an Eastern league (LCK, LPL) or a Western league (LCS, LEC, CBLOL).
+Analysts and coaches from both regions can trust the model's predictions with similar confidence, and there is no evidence of regional bias in the model's performance.

 ---